Ziziphus mauritiana: Propagation

 Propagation is best done by seed, grafting or cuttings.
 The seeds are spread by birds, livestock, feral pigs, humans and other mammals.
 Seeds may remain viable for over two years, but the germination rate decreases with age.
 Cross-incompatibility occurs, and cultivars have to be matched for good fruit set; some cultivars produce good crops parthenocarpically.

 In India, there are 90 or more cultivars varying in growth habit, leaf shape, fruiting season, and fruit form, size, colour, flavour and storage quality.
 Among the important cultivars, 11 are described in the encyclopaedic Wealth of India: Banarasi (or Banarsi) Pewandi, Dandan, Kaithli (Patham), Muria Mahrara, Narikelee, Nazuk, Sanauri 1, Sanauri 5, Thornless and Umran (Umri).
 Most of the cultivars have smooth and greenish-yellow to yellow skin.

 Seeds still in their pits need to be stored for 21–28 days to allow after-ripening before planting.
 To stimulate faster germination, pits are placed in a 17–18% salt solution and all that float are discarded.
 The pits that sink are dipped in 500 ppm thiourea for four hours and then cracked, and the separated seeds can germinate in seven days.

 Seedlings respond poorly to transplanting, so the seeds are best sown directly in the ground.
 Seedlings grown from wild seeds can be converted into improved cultivars by top-working and grafting.
 Nurseries are used for large-scale seedling and graft production.
 The seedlings grow best in full sunlight, and need to grow for as long as 15 months in the nursery before planting in the field.

 Scientists in India have standardised propagation techniques for plant establishment.
-Budding is the easiest method to vegetatively propagate improved cultivars.
-Different budding methods have been utilised, with ring-budding and shield-budding being the most successful methods.
+Budding is the easiest method to vegetatively propagate improved cultivars. with ring-budding and shield-budding being the most successful methods.
 Wild species are usually used as rootstock, the most common being Z. rotundifolia in India and Z. spina-christi in Africa.

-Cultivation and Uses
+Cultivation and uses

 Ziziphus mauritiana is widely grown in both its native and introduced ranges, mainly for its fruit.
 The main producing regions of Z. mauritiana fruit are the arid and semi arid areas of India.
 The crop is also grown in Pakistan, Bangladesh, Vietnam, the Caribbean and parts of Africa.
 From 1984 to 1995, with improved cultivars, 0.9 million tonnes of fruit were produced on a land area of 88,000 ha.
 A tree in northern India can yield 80–200 kg of fresh fruit per year in its prime bearing age of 10–20 years.